-Cell-to-cell adhesion is one of the most fundamental features of multicellular organisms.
-We are studying the mechanisms involved in cell to cell adhesion in both Arabidopsis and Poplar using novel and interdisciplinary approaches, including biophysical tools, confocal microscopy and computational modeling.
+Cell-cell adhesion is one of the most fundamental features of multicellular organisms.
+We are studying the mechanisms involved in cell-cell adhesion in both Arabidopsis and Poplar using novel and interdisciplinary approaches, including biophysical tools, confocal microscopy and computational modeling.

 All living organisms experience physical stress, and notably tensions, as tissues grow.
 Adhesion between cells provides resistance to such forces and maintains the integrity of the organism.
 In turn, adhesion can be modulated, e.g. to promote cell migration in animals or organ shedding in plants.
 The relation between tension and adhesion is a fundamental question in the development of multicellular organisms, yet it remains largely under-studied in plants.